shimaore/tough-rate/middleware/emergency.coffee.md

       provisioning = @cfg.prov

       if not @res.rule?
-        debug 'Emergency middleware: no rule is present. (ignored)' return
+        @debug 'Emergency middleware: no rule is present. (ignored)' return
       if not @res.ruleset_database?
-        debug 'Emergency middleware: no ruleset_database is present. (ignored)' return
+        @debug 'Emergency middleware: no ruleset_database is present. (ignored)' return

 Then, see whether the destination number is an emergency number, and process it.